 When was the last time you got a free regulatory health check?

-As a special introductory offer, NCEC would like to offer a free regulatory check to the first 10 organisations* of those that registered for the 'Poison centres: how can you remain compliant with the new regulations?' webinar and apply for one of the following services :–
+For a limited time only, NCEC would like to offer a free regulatory check to the first 10 organisations* of those that registered for the 'Poison centres: how can you remain compliant with the new regulations?' webinar and apply for one of the following services :–

 You can read more about the services on offer below and select which free check is of interest to you.